recranet/craft-recranet-booking/README.md

 Synchronizes various Recranet Booking sources to Craft CMS

+## Features

+- Synchronizes facilities, accommodations, locality categories, and accommodation categories from Recranet Booking to Craft CMS.
+- Supports custom fields for facilities, accommodation categories and locality categories.
+- Generates an accommodation sitemap.xml route
+- Stores the organization ID and 'reservation' page in the Craft CMS settings for easy access.

 ## Requirements

 This plugin requires Craft CMS 5.7.0 or later, and PHP 8.2 or later.